Union Association: Highlights

 The Union Association saw two no-hitters in its brief existence: one by Dick Burns of the Outlaw Reds on August 26 and one by Ed Cushman of the Brewers on September 28.
-On July 7, Hugh Daily struck out 19 Boston Reds in a nine-inning game, an "MLB" record that would stand for 102 years, until Roger Clemens struck out 20 batters in a game in 1986.
+On July 7, Hugh Daily struck out 19 Boston Reds in a nine-inning game, a major league record that would stand for 102 years, until Roger Clemens struck out 20 batters in a game in 1986.
 Henry Porter and Dupee Shaw got 18-strikeout games.
 The Chicago Browns executed a triple play on June 19.

 Standings

+As teams dissolved and were replaced by others, taking over their games on the schedule, Union Association standings were printed in contemporary newspapers with a total of eight teams.

+Under this system, Altoona and Kansas City were counted as one team, as were Chicago/Pittsburgh/St. Paul and Philadelphia/Wilmington/Milwaukee.
+In fact, the Chicago team had moved to Pittsburgh mid-way through the season, maintaining the same team ownership and player roster; the league's other team changes involved entirely new teams taking over the scheduled games for a team that folded.

+The final standings for the Union Association's 1884 season, when regarded as an eight-team league, were:

+When each individual team is considered separately (a situation that was not in force in 1884), the Union Association standings look like this: